raandree/NTFSSecurity/README.md

 ### Installation
 You have two options:
-1. Download the latest release from [here](https://github.com/raandree/NTFSSecurity/releases).
+1. Download the latest release from [the releases section](https://github.com/raandree/NTFSSecurity/releases).
-2. Download the module from the PowerShell Gallery: Install-Module -Name NTFSSecurity
+2. Download the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/NTFSSecurity): Install-Module -Name NTFSSecurity

 Further help can be found in [How to install](https://github.com/raandree/NTFSSecurity/wiki/How-to-install) if you face difficulties getting this module installed.